xma711/notebook/statistics/bayes_theorem/README.md

 Ref: https://www.quora.com/What-is-an-intuitive-explanation-of-Bayes-Rule?redirected_qid=528835

-person A says, money can't buy happiness, becuase only 10% of happy people are rich.
+person A says, money can't buy happiness, because only 10% of happy people are rich.
 Wait, this is wrong. this is P(Rich | happy).
 The correct info should P(happy | rich).